 Cerza hopes visitors take advantage of area gems such as Niagara Falls, art museums and the developing Canalside, to name a few.
-The goal, he said, is to bring them back to tour Buffalo regularly.
+The goal, he says, is to bring them back to tour Buffalo regularly.

-Wing restaurants from around the country, like Booty’s in Arizona, Sliders Grill & Bar in Connecticut and Legend Larry’s in Wisconsin, will bring their own versions of Buffalo wings to Coca-Cola Field.
+Wing eateries from around the country, like Booty’s in Arizona, Sliders Grill & Bar in Connecticut and Legend Larry’s in Wisconsin, will bring their own versions of Buffalo wings to Coca-Cola Field.
 This year’s theme is spicy, and vendors are invited to turn up the heat on their sauces.